timacdonald/cached-valuestore/readme.md

 This is an extension of [`spatie/valuestore`](https://github.com/spatie/valuestore) that introduces a local cache in the class.
 The original package reaches out the filesystem on every `get` call.
 This package caches the values locally.

-The cache is a static class property - so the cache will be up-to-date across mutliple instances in a codebase.
+The cache is a static class property - so the cache will be up-to-date across multiple instances in a code base.

-Thanks to Spatie for provding such a great package ecosystem.
+Thanks to Spatie for providing such a great package ecosystem.
 This is an under appreciated awesome package IMO.

 ## Installation

 You can install using [composer](https://getcomposer.org/) from [Packagist](https://packagist.org/packages/timacdonald/cached-valuestore)

 ```
-composer require timacdonald/cached-valuestore
+$ composer require timacdonald/cached-valuestore
 ```

-## Versioning

-This package uses *Semantic Versioning*.
-You can find out more about what this is and why it matters by reading [the spec](http://semver.org) or for something more readable, check out [this post](https://laravel-news.com/building-apps-composer).

 ## Usage